Vascular Access Staff

 “I enjoy working with the PICC team because it allows me to learn new things on a daily basis.
 I love meeting new people (patients) and helping them.
 The team itself is amazing and unique.”
 Michelle plans to return to school to obtain her nursing degree in the next few months.
 “I moved to Utah about 5 years ago to be closer to my mom.
 I was born and raised in San Diego, CA. I am the baby of the family, I have one older sister and a brother.
 I live in Salt Lake City with my two cats and a dog.
 In my spare time, I like to shop, watch movies, go to concerts, hike, exercise, and spend time with my boyfriend and my puppy.”

 Stacey Stenseth, RN, BSN, VA-BC

-With over 18 years of nursing experience (BSN, Montana State University, 1995), Stacey has spent 11+ years in the area of vascular access.
+With nearly 19 years of nursing experience (BSN, Montana State University, 1995), Stacey has spent 11+ years in the area of vascular access.
 She has worked at the U for nearly 8 years, and previously worked on an IV/PICC team in Spokane, Washington.
 Stacey is currently Vascular Access Board Certified.
 “I love being a PICC nurse because of the autonomy, the challenges, and the fact that now two days are alike”.
 “Working at a teaching hospital is a wonderful opportunity to share and gain knowledge in many areas”.
 When she is not at work, she loves to spend time with her husband and two children.
 Stacey can often be found at the gym, walking their 3 beagles, playing outdoors, volunteering, or driving the kids to the ice rink, football field, or basketball court.